Bard the Bowman: Analysis

 According to John D. Rateliff, Bard may have been inspired by Wiglaf in the Old English poem Beowulf, which inspired Tolkien with many elements in the final chapters of The Hobbit.
 Like Bard, Wiglaf is introduced late into the story, is not named until late in the story, is the only one with enough courage to face a dragon and is of royal lineage.
-Rateliff believes that Bard is the first character in Tolkien's work to experience a happy fate, unlike Beren, Húrin and Túrin Turambar.
+Rateliff believes that Bard is the first human character in Tolkien's work to experience a happy fate, unlike Beren, Húrin and Túrin Turambar.
 Rateliff sees Bard as a precursor and foreshadower of Aragorn: both restore their ancestor's kingdoms in all their glory.

 Marjorie Burns believes that Bard is a humble hero like Aragorn, Faramir and Gandalf, all brought into Tolkien's legendarium to replace the powerful unworthy, such as the mayor of Lake-town, Denethor, Boromir and Saruman.
 In his initial appearance, Bard is shown as a negative character who always sees the worst side of situations, but Sumner G. Hunnewell believes that Bard shows happiness and generosity after the destruction of Lake-town.

 Adaptations

 Film

 In the 1977 Rankin/Bass animated television musical, Bard was voiced by John Stephenson.
-In the 1985 Russian television film, Bard (or "Berd") was played by Boris Sokolov.

 In Peter Jackson's The Hobbit film series, Welsh actor Luke Evans portrays Bard, appearing in the latter two films of the trilogy, The Desolation of Smaug (2013) and The Battle of the Five Armies (2014).
 Evans was cast in June 2011.
 Bob Strauss of Los Angeles Daily News felt that Evans' portrayal managed to expand on the character, while Erik Kain of Forbes felt that his portrayal was "solid", but was "never given quite enough breathing room".

 Other

 In the 1968 BBC Radio adaptation, Bard was voiced by Peter Williams.

 Bard is one of the cards in Iron Crown Enterprises's 1995 Middle-earth Collectible Card Game, which is illustrated by Angelo Montanini.
-In Inevitable Entertainment's 2003 Hobbit video game, André Sogliuzzo plays Bard.
-In Warner Bros.
-Interactive Entertainment's 2014 Lego The Hobbit, Luke Evans reprises his role from the live-action film series.